 Editor’s note: The Salt Lake Tribune is providing free access to critical stories about the coronavirus.
 Sign up for our Top Stories newsletter, sent to your inbox every weekday morning.
 To support journalism like this, please donate or become a subscriber.

-Hospitalizations reported in past day • 272.
-That’s down two from Monday.
-Of those currently hospitalized, 106 are in intensive care units — two more than on Monday.
+Hospitalizations reported in past day • 274.
+That’s down four from Sunday.
+Of those currently hospitalized, 104 are in intensive care units — seven fewer than on Sunday.

-Tests reported in past day • 4,015 people were tested for the first time.
-A total of 9,985 people were tested.
+Tests reported in past day • 3,313 people were tested for the first time.
+A total of 6,644 people were tested Sunday.

-Percentage of positive tests • Under the state’s original method, the rate is 14.7%.
-That’s higher than the seven-day average of 13.7%.
+Percentage of positive tests • Under the state’s original method, the rate is 13.9%.
+That’s about the same as the seven-day average of 14.1%.

 Its new method counts all test results, including repeated tests of the same individual.
-Today’s rate is now at 5.9%, slightly lower than the seven-day average of 6.4%.
+Today’s rate is now at 7%, slightly higher than the seven-day average of 6.5%.